 - Show the Trailing Particles video from the Selection Pane by clicking the Eye button.

 - As these are 10 different text objects as you can see in the Selection Pane; we need to apply the Fade Entrance effect on all these letters.
 Select all of them except the first object Rectangle 4 and click the Add Animation drop-down button from the Animations tab and apply the Fade Entrance effect.

 - Set all of them to Start – With Previous from the Animations tab.

 - The Smoke Trail will pass by at the text location at around 2 Seconds.
 So, set the Duration Timings to 0.50 Seconds and the Delay Timing of Letter “T” to 2:00 Seconds and then start adding a further delay of 0.15 to each next letter like for letter “H” Delay Timing will be 2.15, for letter “E” 2.30 and so on.
 The ending Delay Timing for the last letter will be 3.35 Seconds.

 - Now, we will hide the Smoke Trailing Particles video so we may show the next Flare video.
 Otherwise, Trailing Particles will be on top and Flare will get behind it.
 Apply Disappear Animation effect to the Trailing Particles.
 Set it to Start With Previous with Delay Timings of 4 Seconds.

 You can adjust the Duration and Delay Timings of any of the objects according to when you want them to appear/disappear from the screen.In video a few adjustments in Delay Timings has been applied in the end.

 In our Smoke Text Video Tutorial embedded below, we also added Glowing Text Layers when the Flare video flashes.
-You can skip that or you can use Flash Once animation effect instead of applying Appear / Disappear effect to each layer at specific timings.
+You can skip that or you can use the Flash Once animation effect instead of applying Appear / Disappear effect to each layer at specific times.